 • a glucose tolerance blood test.

 If you have PCOS, you will need a cholesterol and diabetes test every few years, and a blood pressure check every year.
-If you have risk factors, such as a family history of diabetes or previous abnormal cholesterol tests – or if you are planning to get pregnant – you will need to do these tests more often
+You will need to do these tests more often if you have risk factors, such as a family history of diabetes or previous abnormal cholesterol tests, or if you are planning to get pregnant.

-It’s hard to diagnose PCOS in young women in the first few years after their periods start.
-During this time, periods are often irregular, but they usually settle into a regular pattern by the second year.
+It’s hard to diagnose PCOS in young women in the first few years after their periods start as it takes about 2 years for periods to settle into a regular pattern.

 If this doesn’t happen and your periods are either very close together or far apart, it may be due to PCOS.
-If you are bothered by other PCOS symptoms (e.g. excess hair growth or acne) you may be assessed for PCOS.
+If you are bothered by other PCOS symptoms, for example, excess hair growth or acne, you may be assessed for PCOS.
 But your doctor might prefer to monitor symptoms as a first step.

-Depending on your situation, you might need different treatments to manage PCOS symptoms.
+Depending on your situation, you might need different treatments for PCOS symptoms.
 Diet and lifestyle changes can also help.
 Your doctor can help coordinate your care and refer you to specialists where needed.

 Treatment for irregular or no periods

 With PCOS, high levels of androgens (male-type hormones) and insulin can disrupt your monthly cycle of ovulation and periods.
-This means your periods may be irregular or stop altogether.
+This means your periods may be irregular or they may stop altogether.

 The average menstrual cycle is 28 days, but ‘normal’ cycles can range from 21 to 35 days.
 An irregular cycle can be shorter or longer than a normal cycle.
 When menstrual cycles lengthen, ovulation can stop or only happen occasionally.